A discretization of Holst's action for general relativity: Summary and further considerations

 Striving to provide a new point of view for spin foam models for quantum gravity, we gave two versions of our model, which trade the discrete tetrad field $e$ for a discrete $B$ field (B-field models 1 and 2 in Section \ref{B}).
+The $e$-model and the $B$-field models are defined even when the fields are degenerate, but our proof of classical equivalence holds in the no-degenerate regime only.
 With the first version, the plan is to follow an adapted version of the EPRL quantization \cite{EPRL}.
 This will be done first at the level of each corner cell of a 4-simplex, and then the pieces will be glued and projected to solve a quantum version of our G3 condition for constructing a variant of the Conrady-Hnybida extension \cite{Con-Hny} of the EPRL vertex.
 We expect that the intuitive geometric picture for the resulting quantum theory will be a twisted geometry where the 2-surfaces that are glued with a twist are internal to each 4-simplex (the 2-surfaces at the boundary of the intersection between two neighboring corner cells).
 The second version was constructed with the intention of convincing researchers that it can be used to construct an effective spin foam model along the lines proposed by Dittrich et al in \cite{ESFM1}.
 In our view, their use of area-angle Regge calculus holds them back from achieving even more efficient simulations.
 A classical model formulated over a Reisenberger discretization would be readily compatible with boundary spin network states and would have superior gluing properties.
 One option is to use the model presented in the article.
-Another bonus is that, as mentioned above, the model also provides a new perspective on the causal structure of histories.
-A third quantization avenue would be a direct path integral quantization of our tetradic model by considering a 4-simplex $\nu$ (or spacetime atom) with a fixed connection on its boundary (the $k_r$ for $r < \partial \nu$) and integrating out the bulk degrees of freedom, which are the bulk connection and the tetrad (the $h_l$ and the $e_l$ for $l < \nu$) using an appropriate measure.
+A third quantization avenue would be a direct path integral quantization of our tetradic model by considering a 4-simplex $\nu$ with a fixed connection on its boundary (the $k_r$ for $r < \partial \nu$) and integrating out the bulk degrees of freedom, which are the bulk connection and the tetrad (the $h_l$ and the $e_l$ for $l < \nu$) using an appropriate measure.
 It is natural to ask how do these three quantization avenues compare to each other.
-This type of study was proposed in \cite{Engle-Thiemann-Han}, but since our model does have an actual tetrad field, it may provide an interesting new perspective.
+This type of study was proposed in \cite{Engle-Thiemann-Han}, but since our model has an actual tetrad field at the discrete level, it may provide an interesting new perspective.